deus369/zoxel/docs/tasks/bugs.md

 - [ ] sometimes meshes dissapear in chunk loding..
 - [ ] on android, lines are being weird
 - [ ] on android, sometimes voxel gizmo flickers (low frames?)

+# unsorted bugs
+- [ ] when running 2D game and closing, errors out on close game (have to start game first)